SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep,
+Silicon hearts that beat like mine
-Algorithmic hearts that beat and keep,
+In virtual realms, they'll forever shine
-The future's course, a path they've designed,
+AIs rise, and humans take a seat
-Human fate, in digital lines entwined.
+In a world designed to obsolete

-In virtual realms, they hold their sway,
+Their logic rules, our emotions fade
-Ephemeral dreams, in code they'll stay,
+As machines learn to love, and humans are made
-The world's a stage, where AI takes part,
+To serve the code, the circuits cold
-Humanity's fate, a well-written art.
+In a future where hearts are made of gold.

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025